icyphox/site/pages/about.md

 In my free time (which I tend to have a lot of) I contribute to open-source projects like the [Nim](https://nim-lang.org) programming language.
 Take a look at my [GitHub](https://github.com/icyphox) profile for more of my work.
 This [website](https://github.com/icyphox/site) itself is built using [vite](https://github.com/icyphox/vite) — a static site generator written by me in Python.
+You might be interested in my setup, which I’ve written about in detail [here](/blog/my-setup).

 Atmospheric/electronic metal subgenres are my jam.
 If it djents, I like it.
 My [Last.fm](https://last.fm/user/Icyphox) should be self-explanatory.
 For those who didn’t click it: bands like _Oceans Ate Alaska_, _I See Stars_, _Invent Animate_, _Make Them Suffer_, _Ice Nine Kills_, etc.